odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 Insert descriptive text and schematic(s) of your implementation.
 We used Nexys A7 50T board to solve the problem:
-From the board, we used the seven segment display, and the buttons BTNL, BTNR, BTNC
+From the board, we used the seven segment display, and the buttons BTNL, BTNR, BTNC, BTND
 ![nexys-a7-artix-50t-xilinx-fpga](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/assets/147071596/52f406b8-4785-469b-90a5-d3e47c6999ed)

 We used two relays: